 If you’re reading this article, you’re likely on your way to launching your coaching business.
 But with all the information on the web, it’s challenging to figure out how to implement your idea and where to start.
-We’ve prepared a comprehensive step-by-step guide for you to learn how to start a successful and profitable coaching business.
+We’ve prepared a comprehensive step-by-step guide for you to learn how to start a coaching business that will be successful and profitable.
 Read on.

 Step 1.
 Establish your niche